Nursing Home FAQs

 Nursing home abuse and neglect can take many forms.
 Here are some signs there may be a problem:

-- Slap marks, pressure marks, and certain types of burns or blisters should cause suspicion, regardless of the explanation given by nursing home staff
+- Slap marks, pressure marks and certain types of burns and blisters should cause suspicion, regardless of the explanation given by nursing home staff

 If you have concerns, trust your instincts and ask questions.
 Keep in mind that nursing home abuse victims may be experiencing more than one type of abuse.